LaurynasConv/cro-experiment-engine/README.md

 - Once finished you can copy over code from `path/to/exp/index.js` & `path/to/exp/index.css` to the CRO platform

+- You can also start the server for multiple variations by passing in `-v` options (e.g. `cro s path/to/exp -v variation-1 -v variation-2`).

+  This would create two separate folders on your system (`path/to/exp/variation-1` & `path/to/exp/variation-2`) and the server will watch for changes in either one.
+This way you can write shared code (TS/SCSS) and use it between the different variations.
+E.g. `path/to/exp/shared.ts` can be used in both variations to do some common logic.

 ### JavaScript concepts
 - The entry file for JavaScript is `path/to/exp/source/index.ts`.
 As you might guess you are free to use [TypeScript](https://www.typescriptlang.org/) in the experiments.
 All of the code will be bundled and compiled to ES5 JavaScript.